Randomized subspace correction methods for convex optimization: Applications

 where \( \mathbf{S}_h (\Omega) \) denotes the lowest-order Raviart--Thomas finite element space on the mesh \( \mathcal{T}_h \), and \( \mathbf{K}_h \subset \mathbf{S}_h (\Omega) \) is a convex set encoding the constraint \( \| \mathbf{p} \|_{L^{\infty} (\Omega)} \leq 1 \).
 The discrete problem~\eqref{TV_dual_FEM} fits the abstract formulation~\eqref{model}, with the following identifications:

-Schwarz-type domain decomposition methods for the dual problem~\eqref{TV_dual_FEM} were analyzed in~\cite{Park:2021a}, and related constraint decomposition techniques were introduced in~\cite{CTWY:2015}.
-In both cases, it can be verified that \cref{Ass:stable} holds with \( q = 2 \), allowing \cref{Thm:conv} to be invoked for convergence analysis.
-Similar results can also be established for finite difference discretizations of~\eqref{TV_dual}; see~\cite{HL:2015,LP:2019}.
+Schwarz-type domain decomposition methods for the dual problem~\eqref{TV_dual_FEM} were analyzed in~\cite{Park:2021a}, and related constraint decomposition techniques were introduced in~\cite{CTWY:2015}; see also~\cite{HL:2015,LP:2019} for domain decomposition methods for finite difference discretizations of~\eqref{TV_dual}.
+Here, we analyze the one-level overlapping Schwarz method for solving~\eqref{TV_dual_FEM}.
+In this method, we assume that the domain $\Omega$ is decomposed into overlapping subdomains $\{ \Omega_j \}_{j=1}^J$ as before.
+We set